-No Congress meet this week, but cries for Priyanka to take over gets louder
+No Congress meet this week, but cries for Priyanka to take over get louder

 New Delhi, July 17: A meet of the Congress Working Committee is unlikely this week, but the cries to make Priyanka Gandhi, the party chief have grown louder.